Michael B. Gousie

 - Computational Geometry

 My main research area is in working with digital maps, in the form of Digital Elevation Models (DEMs).
-Current work focuses on three-dimensional visualization of errors in such maps.
-I also do work in creating DEMs from two-dimensional sources.
-This work is interdisciplinary with the earth-sciences community.
+Current work focuses on compressing elevation data sets.
+Previous work focused on three-dimensional visualization of errors in such maps and in creating DEMs from two-dimensional sources.
+All of this work is interdisciplinary with the earth-sciences community.

 In addition, I am currently working on visualization techniques for investigating various data sets, from diverse domains such as US census data to medieval manuscripts to data for the annual top ten actors/actresses from 1929 to the present.

 Bringing new tools and techniques into the classroom, such as LEGO robots, especially to enhance students' algorithm design skills.
 In many courses, I try to show the interdisciplinary nature of computer science by bringing in problems from areas outside traditional topics.